 When I clicked on it, this was the screen I was taken to.

 Ok, so this was a pretty simple challenge.
 They basically wanted users to take meaningful pictures of their loved ones and upload them—which seems simple enough.
-Having photo challenges is not necessarily a new concept for this app, though I did like how simple they were on MarkedShot.
+Having photo challenges is not necessarily a new concept for this app (the app Foap does something similar), though I did like how simple they were on MarkedShot.

 I took a look at some of the featured submissions, and the quality seems to be pretty good.
 Thus far, there had been 162 photos submitted, with $50 in total rewards, and 5 winners.
 This made me think that winning photos were bought for $10 each… but as of yet, I could not find specific information about how these payments worked.